blues/app-accelerators/08-power-quality-monitor/README.md

 * Arduino extension for Visual Studio Code
 * Arduino IDE

 We recommend using one of the VS Code extensions, since they are easier to setup and use, and provide a comprehensive development experience.
-However, if you're familiar with the Arduino IDE, that can be used as well, but requires a little more setup.
+However, if you're familiar with the Arduino IDE, that can be used as well but requires a little more setup.

 ### PlatformIO extension for VS Code